Ischua Creek

 By the time Ischua Creek reaches the crossing at Route 16, it has widened out to about 25 feet.
 The bottom consists mostly of gravel and sand, with silt increasing as you approach Franklinville.
 Much of the riparian corridor is intact, helping to keep the water cool, except for where the stream flows through pastures and other agricultural properties and the Ischua Valley Country Club.
 Downstream of the country club, the riparian corridor is largely intact until the stream approaches Coal Chutes Road.

 Perhaps the best trout fishing in Ischua Creek is found in and near the village of Franklinville; not surprisingly, this is also where you'll find some of the coldest water in the stream.
 The good fishing continues down to about Cooney Road, and this section is also where you'll find some of the best fishing for big trout.
-The two factors make this section especially productive for big trout—the presence of several deep pools fed by cold springs, and large numbers of chubs and other bait fish.
-While the water in Ischua Creek usually exhibits temperatures in the mid- to high 60s by early to mid-summer, a few short sections are as much as 5 to 8 degrees cooler.
+Two factors make this section especially productive for big trout—the presence of several deep pools fed by cold springs, and large numbers of chubs and other bait fish.
+While the water in Ischua Creek usually exhibits temperatures in the mid- to high 60s F by early summer, a few short sections can be as much as 5 to 8 degrees F cooler.
 The cool pools and abundant food found in this section enable some of the trout to put on some weight.

 By the time Ischua Creek reaches the crossing at Coal Chutes Road it has already begun to take on the look of a warm-water stream—many deep reaches, slow-moving, and often silty.
 Northern pike can be found throughout much of the stream below Franklinville, and species such as muskellunge (rare), largemouth bass, suckers, and carp begin to turn up in increasing numbers the closer you get to the lower end of the stream.
 Justin Brewer, a warm-water fisheries specialist for DEC Region 9, related the following information about northern pike in this stream: "There’s been several reports of large pike (some up to 40 inches) caught in that section (he's referring to the reach near 5 Mile Road) and in fact all the way up to the golf course in Franklinville.
 I’d assume many of the pike reports relate to spring spawning migrations and into summer, but I also think pike reside in the creek year-round.
 I’m not sure to what extent, there's limited sampling that would target pike in the creek, so mostly speculating on that.
 Regardless, it’s safe to say that Ischua holds potential for catching pike, likely with better overall odds in the lower and middle sections, and particularly in the long, slower sections."